Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 * Existing clusters with custom resources (CRs) reliant on ASO would break because ASO would no longer support the older alpha version.
   Mitigation: Users would need to manually delete the existing resource and creating a new CR with an updated version.

 * Any attempt to apply old alpha YAML will fail, as it no longer exists.
-This includes attempting to manually apply a YAML using `kubectl apply -f`, and through some other approaches where YAMLs are continuously applied, as in GitOps style workflows
+This includes attempting to manually apply a YAML using `kubectl apply -f`, and through some other approaches where YAMLs are continuously applied, as in GitOps style workflows.
   Mitigation: For manual uses, modification of the YAML files being applied to change the version of the resources.
   Mitigation: For automated uses, modification of the deployment pipelines to change the version of the resources.

 ## Option 3a: In-place upgrade for existing resources